GrantMeStrength/retro/zog/zog.md

 	; start

-	; Must remember to create a stack! ld sp, RAMTOP
+	ld sp, RAMTOP				; Must remember to create a stack! di							; Not sure this is an issue yet but anyway
-	di

 	; First fill RAM with 0 	; Mostly for neatness ld hl,$2000
 	ld bc, $7f0					; Don't mess up the stack dude and accidentally clear it ld a,0
 	call FILL